EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-service/ssl-service.md

 Possible values: ENABLED, DISABLED
 Default value: DISABLED

+<b>eRSACount</b>
+Refresh count for regeneration of RSA public-key and private-key pair.
+Zero (0) specifies infinite usage (no refresh).
+This parameter is not applicable when configuring a backend service.
+Minimum value: 0
+Maximum value: 65534

 <b>sessReuse</b>
 State of session reuse.
 Establishing the initial handshake requires CPU-intensive public key encryption operations.
 With the ENABLED setting, session key exchange is avoided for session resumption requests received from the client.
 Possible values: ENABLED, DISABLED
 Default value: ENABLED

+<b>sessTimeout</b>
+Time, in seconds, for which to keep the session active.
+Any session resumption request received after the timeout period will require a fresh SSL handshake and establishment of a new SSL session.
+Default value: 300
+Minimum value: 0
+Maximum value: 4294967294

 <b>cipherRedirect</b>
 State of Cipher Redirect.
 If this parameter is set to ENABLED, you can configure an SSL virtual server or service to display meaningful error messages if the SSL handshake fails because of a cipher mismatch between the virtual server or service and the client.